lo-han/sensor/README.md

 # sensor
-Sensor is an abstraction of any physical detection device, by defining a type that relies on events given a device signal and declaring an interface for portings.
+Sensor is an abstraction of any physical detection device, by defining a type that relies on events and declaring an interface for portings.

 ## Supported physical sensors